 The iconic movie 2001: A Space Odyssey, released in 1968, presented one of the best visualizations of how a rotating space habitat might actually work (copyright issues complicate a reproduction here, but the image below from NASA's archives is pretty close in character).

-The first bona fide experiment on artificial gravity took place in September 1966, when NASA's Gemini 11 mission, crewed by Pete Conrad and Richard Jordan, rendezvoused in low Earth orbit with the Agena Target Vehicle (a 7,000 pound modified rocket stage).
+The first bona fide experiment on artificial gravity took place in September 1966, when NASA's Gemini 11 mission, crewed by Pete Conrad and Richard Gordon, rendezvoused in low Earth orbit with the Agena Target Vehicle (a 7,000 pound modified rocket stage).*

 One of their activities was the attachment of a 30-meter (100 foot) nylon tether between the Gemini capsule and the Agena.
 The idea was that first, by stationing the Gemini 'above' the Agena, the tether would be kept taught by the difference in gravitational pull over this distance (that didn't work so well), and second, that the two ships could move like a set of 'bolas' around each other - held together by the tether and generating artificial gravity towards one 'floor' of the Gemini capsule.

 You can watch the results here, starting at around 10 minutes and 30 seconds.
 Despite the oscillations in the tether and other spacecraft issues, these did settle down temporarily after 20 minutes or so, and for a brief time a teeny, tiny bit of artificial gravity was observed in the Gemini capsule.
 How much gravity?
 About 0.0005 g with 0.15 revolutions per minute.
 Some time later the tether was released.

 It's a little nerve-wracking to witness.
 It's even more nerve-wracking to read the details of what was going on, which you can here.